FedLLM-Align: Feature Extraction From Heterogeneous Clients: Introduction

-In this work, we propose a new direction: leveraging large language models (LLMs) as universal feature extractors to homogenize client data before federated training.
-Recent advances have shown that LLMs pre-trained on diverse, large-scale corpora can generate powerful latent representations for structured data.
-For instance, the NeurIPS 2024 TABULA-8B model fine-tuned a Llama-3 8B LLM on billions of tabular records and achieved strong zero- and few-shot performance across hundreds of unseen tabular tasks \cite{gardner2024large}.
-Inspired by this, we use LLMs to map each client’s raw tabular features into a shared embedding space.
-Since the LLM encoder has seen wide-ranging data, its output vectors serve as a common representation format.
-In effect, this transforms heterogeneous client data into a homogeneous embedding that can be fed into a downstream FL model.
-This approach jointly mitigates statistical and structural heterogeneity: by embedding each client’s inputs in the same high-dimensional space, the federated model sees comparable features across clients despite local schema differences.
+In this work, we propose a new direction by leveraging large language models (LLMs) as a feature extraction mechanism to possibly heterogeneous tabular client data before federated training.
+Recent advances show that LLMs pre-trained on large and diverse corpora can generate strong latent representations for structured data \cite{gardner2024large}.
+For example, TABULA-8B fine-tunes a Llama-3 8B model on billions of tabular records and achieves a strong zero- and few-shot performance across unseen tasks \cite{gardner2024large}.
+Inspired by this, we employ LLMs to map each client’s raw tabular features into a shared embedding space.
+Since the LLM encoder has been exposed to diverse data, its output vectors serve as a common representation, effectively transforming heterogeneous client data into homogeneous embeddings suitable for downstream FL models.

-The contributions of this paper are as follows.
-We present a federated learning framework in which a pre-trained LLM acts as a client-agnostic feature encoder for tabular data.
-We describe how to tokenize and encode client-specific records so that the LLM produces consistent embeddings.
-We demonstrate that training on these embeddings significantly improves cross-client model performance under heterogeneity, compared to standard FL.
-Finally, we empirically evaluate our method on diverse tasks and heterogeneity settings, showing its advantages over existing personalization and clustering baselines.
-The rest of the paper is organized as follows: in Section~\ref{sec:related} we review related work, Section~\ref{sec:method} details the LLM-based encoding approach for handling structured data heterogeneity in federated learning.
+The main contribution of this work is multifold.
+First, we introduce a novel federated learning framework in which a pre-trained LLM acts as a client-agnostic feature encoder for tabular data, and illustrate how to tokenize and encode client-specific records to produce consistent embeddings.
+Second, we quantitatively show that training on these embeddings significantly improves cross-client performance under data heterogeneity compared to baseline FL.
+Finally, we evaluate the proposed framework across diverse tasks and heterogeneity settings, demonstrating its advantages over the personalization and clustering baselines.

+The rest of this paper is organized as follows.
+Section~\ref{sec:related} surveys the related literature.
+Section~\ref{sec:method} presents the proposed LLM-based encoding approach for handling structured data heterogeneity in federated learning.
 Experimental results and a discussion are provided in Sections 4, 5, and 6.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future research directions.